tfiedor/tfiedor.github.io/_students/2016-02-bp-podola.md

 title: "Radim Podola: Library for Profiling and Visualization of Memory Consumption of C/C++ Programs"
 collection: students
 type: "Bachelor's Thesis"
-exceprt='The goal of this thesis was to create a memory profiler of C/C++.
+excerpt: 'The goal of this thesis was to create a memory profiler of C/C++.
 The results were interpretered using several kinds of
 visualizations: (1) heat maps (both in GUI and in CLI using `ncurses` library), and (2) flamegraphs.'
 permalink: /students/2016-02-bp-podola
 paperurl: 'http://tfiedor.github.io/files/thesis/podola-bp.pdf'